 Domonique began dancing at 3 years old at Roxana’s Dance Expressions, located in Clarkston, Michigan.
 She danced competitively and received training in Cecchetti Ballet, Pointe, Tap, Modern, Jazz, Hip Hop, and Contemporary under Studio Director Roxana Chambers.
 She also had the privilege of being captain of the Lake Orion Varsity Dance Team which she was a member of from 2011- 2015 performing competitively with Pom and Jazz routines.
 Domonique was accepted into Grand Valley State University as a double major in Dance and Psychology.
 She was Captain of the National Champion Laker Dance Team during her Sophomore year and had the privilege of being cast and working with guest artists like Brian Enos, Natasha Davis, Simon Thomas Train, Zhelma Badu-Younge and Jessica Pittman.
 She has been trained and performed in Modern, Ballet, Jazz, Afro-Fusion, and Brazilian technique.
 Domonique also had the privilege to choreograph works showcased at GVSU Spring Dance Concert, workshops and competitions around the Michigan area.
 She graduated in April 2019 with her Bachelors of Arts and Sciences.
 She plans to pursue her Doctorate of Occupational Therapy to help create a more inclusive and independent environment.

 Ms. Sue was born in Dearborn Heights, Mi.
 She is married to Randy and has three children, all of them having danced at RDE.
 She has been dancing since the age of 8 and continues to have tremendous respect for her childhood dance instructors.
 She, like her teachers, has always wanted to introduce children to the love of dance.
 She wants her students to know that she loves what she does and she wants them to be successful and give back to their communities.
 She has won an Outstanding Talent Award as a dancer, she has coached for a National Pompon Championship Dance Team who placed first at the Universal Dance Associations finals on ESPN in 1992.
 She is currently director of the Pom program at RDE.
 As a teacher, she has choreographed dances which have won Most Entertaining, Outstanding Choreography, Showmanship, Overalls in their catagory and Overall Soloist Awards at various competitions.
-Her solo and group dances have been featured in the Hall of Fame World Series Competitions at the national levels well as the ENERGY National Dance Challenge finals.
+Her solo and group dances have been featured in the Hall of Fame World Series Competitions at the national level as well as the ENERGY National Dance Challenge finals GROOVE finals.
 Most recently, her dance was featured on the KAR website as Dance of the week.
 She has attended the Rhee Gold Teachers Convention in Scottsdale, AZ and plans to return.